Prisoner who took own life given just 96-second health check due to Covid fears

 She said Mr Clarke had refused to talk to her unless he was unlocked and able to speak to her face-to-face, as was the normal procedure.
 She said she was told a surgical face mask, gloves and a disposable apron were the appropriate PPE for the assessment and were available for use.

 But she asked for a face shield, eye goggles and a gown covering neck to knees because the patient was spitting at staff.
-None was available so a health manager told her to carry out the assessment through the cell door panel.
+A health manager told her to carry out the assessment through the cell door panel, she said.

 She said Mr Clarke “became very irritable and stated: ‘I want to be seen as an ordinary person, you open the door and sit with me in the cell or office’”.
 He then declined to talk to her.